 Address: Rolleston Ave, Christchurch Central, Christchurch 8013

-Botanic Gardens – open daily from 7am (closing time varies depending on time of year)
+- Botanic Gardens – open daily from 7am (closing time varies depending on the time of year)